Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 ### F6: Kitchen

-<em> This kitchen has been torn apart.
-Pots and pans are scattered everywhere, and rotting food streaks the floorboards. </em>
+> This kitchen has been torn apart.
+Pots and pans are scattered everywhere, and rotting food streaks the floorboards.

-In the centre of the room, four enchanted farmers stand facing each other, their crimson eyes unblinking.
+In the center of the room, four enchanted farmers stand facing each other, their crimson eyes unblinking.
 Each holds a sharp knife or farming implement.
 They don't react when the characters enter or if they are touched or spoken to.
 They react only if harmed, stolen from, or commanded by the soul shaker.
 Each uses the **cultist** stat block.
 Although the farmers are initially harmless, their appearance and lack of reaction are unnerving.

-**Pantry.** The foodstuffs and supplies that once filled the pantry have been ransacked, and a large cupboard stands open.
+**_Pantry._** The foodstuffs and supplies that once filled the pantry have been ransacked, and a large cupboard stands open.
 A trapdoor in the pantry's floor opens to reveal a 10-foot-tall ladder descending into a darkened cold-storage cellar.
 The stench of something rotting rises from below.

 ## Cellar Locations